HaraldPurnell/webScraper/README.md

 ## Overview

 Using JSoup, this application will scrape https://videx.comesconnected.com/ for each of the product options avaliable on the webpage and organise by both price ascending and price descending.
+Unit testing has been performed using JUnit.

 ## Installation